Hot Air Ballooning in Sonoma County

 Experience the stunning landscape throughout Sonoma County from the basket of a hot-air balloon.
-It's up, up, and away for a bird's-eye view of the tapestry of rolling hills, mountain peaks, vineyards, and ocean views laid out below.

 Most balloons launch in the early morning hours, because that time of the day is almost always cool and tends to have light winds, factors that make it easy to launch and land.
 Later in the day, warmth can create vertical air currents called thermals.